Can You Still Get Pregnant With a Progestin Implant?

 - Increased acne, although some women claim that theirs gets better

-This is evidenced by the study published in the journal Perinatology and Human Reproduction, which we already discussed above.
+And this is evidenced by the study published in the journal Perinatology and Human Reproduction that we have already talked about previously.

 - If you’re allergic (hypersensitive) to the ingredients in the implant